-Table 4: Simulated average cardinality of the marginal confidence sets by unit $\sigma_i$ .
-Nominal level $1 - \alpha = 0.95$ .
-0-20perc refers to the units with a $\sigma_i$ -value that lies between the 0 and 20 percentile of the distribution of $\sigma \chi^2(4)/4$ .
-20-40perc, 40-60perc, 60-80perc and 80-100perc are defined similarly.
 Our method extends naturally to other models with a latent group structure.
 We construct our confidence set based on a test for the best fit in a least-squares sense.
 This idea can be adapted to a wide variety of settings with possibly different notions of what constitutes a best fit.
-For example, it may be possible to compute a confidence set for group membership in non-linear likelihood-based models (Liu et al. 2020; Wang and Su 2021) by testing group membership based on the fit measured by the log-likelihood function.
-This and other extensions of our method require new and non-trivial theoretical work and are interesting avenues for future research.
+For example, it may be possible to compute a confidence set for group membership in nonlinear likelihood-based models (Liu et al. (2020), Wang and Su (2021)) by testing group membership based on the fit measured by the log-likelihood function.
+This and other extensions of our method require new and nontrivial theoretical work and are interesting avenues for future research.

-Our approach can be generalized to models with time-varying coefficients $\theta_g = \theta{g,t}$ , including models with time-varying intercepts as in Bonhomme and Manresa (2015).
-We studied this extension in a previous version of this paper (Dzemski and Okui 2018).
-Our present focus on time-invariant coefficients is motivated by the literature (see, e.g., Su, Shi, and Phillips 2016; Wang, Phillips, and Su 2018; Vogt and Linton 2017) and theoretical considerations.
+Our approach can be generalized to models with time-varying coefficients $\theta_g = \theta{g,t}$, including models with time-varying intercepts as in Bonhomme and Manresa (2015).
+We studied this extension in a previous version of this paper (Dzemski and Okui (2018)).
+Our present focus on time-invariant coefficients is motivated by the literature (see, e.g., Su, Shi, and Phillips (2016), Wang, Phillips, and Su (2018), Vogt and Linton (2017)) and theoretical considerations.
 The conditions for establishing the validity of our method for models with time-varying coefficients are less transparent and substantially more restrictive.
 Intuitively, time-varying coefficients are identified purely from cross-sectional variation and are, therefore, estimated at a slower rate than time-invariant coefficients.
-Therefore, stronger rate conditions requiring at least $T \log N/N \to 0$ are needed to control estimation error in the time-varying coefficients.
+Therefore, stronger rate conditions requiring at least $T \log N/N \rightarrow 0$ are needed to control estimation error in the time-varying coefficients.